moorepants/eme150a/content/pages/syllabus.rst

       needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability
+   d. an ability to function on multidisciplinary teams
    e. an ability to identify, formulate, and solve engineering problems
    f. an understanding of professional and ethical responsibility
    g. an ability to communicate effectively
    h. the broad education necessary to understand the impact of engineering
       solutions in a global, economic, environmental, and societal context
+   i. a recognition of the need for, and an ability to engage in life-long
+      learning
    k. an ability to use the techniques, skills, and modern engineering tools
       necessary for engineering practice.